Cultural lag: Problems with cultural lag

 Cultural lag creates problems for a society in a multitude of ways.
 The issue of cultural lag tends to permeate any discussion in which the implementation of some new technology is a topic.

 For example, the advent of stem cell research has given rise to many new, potentially beneficial medical technologies; however these new technologies have also raised serious ethical questions about the use of stem cells in medicine.
 In this example, the cultural lag is the fear of people to use a new possibly beneficial medical practices because of ethical issues.
-This shows that there really is a disconnect between material culture (Stem cell research) and non-material culture (Issues with ethics).
-Cultural lag is seen as an issue because failure to develop broad social consensus on appropriate applications of modern technology may lead to breakdowns in social solidarity and the rise of social conflict.

-Another issue that cultural lag causes is the rise of social conflict.
-Sometimes, people realize that they are disconnected with what is going on in society and they try to do everything they can to get back into the loop.
-This may result in a race to eliminate the cultural lag.
-For example, in the 1980s the arms race was in full effect.
-This is partly because one country discovered how to efficiently and safely use the widely thought unsafe nuclear power/energy.
-Once the United States was able to successfully harvest nuclear energy into a weapon many other countries realized that maybe nuclear energy isn't that bad and started to build weapons of mass destruction of their own.

 Issues can also arise when an aspect of culture changes so rapidly that society is unable to prepare or adjust to it.
 This is seen in the example of cars overtaking other modes of transportation in the past.
-Since the production and ownership of cars increased so rapidly society was unable to keep up with it.
 Broader roads, traffic rules, and separate lanes for horses did not come until some time after automobiles became a part of the mainstream culture.
 This caused dangerous situations for pedestrians and the people driving these new automobiles.
-Sometimes society is not ready for the future and this could cause dangerous situations for certain people or groups of people.